dbj-data/dbj-fwk/README.md

 If you do want or not want that seen, at compile time use this switch `DBJ_FWK_DISPLAY_INFO`.
 Absence of it will result in no info display.

-## The Roadmap
+## The Output

 DBJ+FWK can be used in WIN desktop App.
 In that case there is no console and stdio does not work.
 Thus we have to use logging.
 No logging no output.
-The plan is to log into the file for Windows App hosts.
+We do use `dbj--simplelog`.

 We wil decouple the logging component choice, so that users might use their own.